-Development of skills in biological research methods through engagement in discussions of scientific research, supervised participation in a faculty research project and experience of the research environment in the department.
-Prerequisites: BIOL 217 or BIOL 218 and approval of the Department.
+A biology research project, supervised by a faculty member in the department, which focuses on the development of skills in research methods through engagement in discussions of scientific research and experience in the research environment.
+Prerequisite: BIOL 217 or BIOL 218 and approval of the Department.